 Many men with low testosterone take testosterone-boosting drugs, such as Androgel, Fortesta, and Testim.
 Unfortunately, instead of improving men’s health, these medications sometimes do just the opposite.
 During the past several years, medical research has linked testosterone replacement therapy to an increased risk of stroke, heart attack, and even death.

 If you or your spouse suffered a heart attack, stroke, or experienced other serious health issues after using Androgel or other testosterone replacement drugs, you may be entitled to financial compensation for your medical bills, pain and suffering, and other damages caused by the medication.
-To speak with an attorney about a testosterone lawsuit in a free and completely confidential legal consultation, call the Wieand Law Firm, LLC at (800) 481-5206 today.
+To speak with a Philadelphia attorney about a testosterone lawsuit in a free and completely confidential legal consultation, call the Wieand Law Firm, LLC at (215) 666-7777 today.

 Health Risks of Testosterone Medications: Heart Attack, Stroke, and Death